eddo-ai/course-tools-plugin/readme.txt

 This plugin provides blocks for integrating Eddo Learning platform features into WordPress sites.

 == Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/eddo-learning-course-tools` directory, or install the plugin through the WordPress plugins screen directly.
+1. Download the latest release of the plugin from the [GitHub releases page](https://github.com/eddolearning/eddolearning-course-tools/releases/latest)
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. In your WordPress admin panel, navigate to Plugins > Add New

-== Changelog ==
+3. Click the "Upload Plugin" button at the top of the page
-= 1.0.0 =
+4. Choose the downloaded zip file and click "Install Now"
-* Initial release
+5. After installation completes, click "Activate Plugin"